holland01/YAQ3R/README.md

 The catch-22 is that the bundle JavaScript files need to be executed before the main file is loaded, given that the main file relies on asset data which is only accessible through the file packages.
-So, the idea is that, by queing up these requests, everything should be resolved in time.
+So, the idea is that, by queuing up these requests, everything should be resolved in time.

 Some interesting insight is provided [here](https://github.com/kripken/emscripten/issues/1992).

 The run() function is defined in postamble.js, on line 174.
 There  may be worthy information in preamble as well.

+**3/30/16**

+A hack in shell.html gets around the removeRunDependency issue.
+However, when running only the IO Worker test, I've noticed that there are some exceptions which are thrown when there's an attempt by emscripten to mount a number of different folders like '/home', '/tmp', etc. I have a feeling this is normal, but nonetheless, I should test this while the renderer is running to make sure the same thing isn't happening.

+Additionally, one of the devs on the IRC noted that the premature removeRunDependency call sounded like a legitimate bug, so I should come up with a test case when time allows...

+#### todo
+- Find a more efficient means of loading asset data.
+- Optimize program data uploads ( see *Shader Programs* entry for **3/7**)
+- Work on sky effects